 At precisely 18:09 the Shinkansen pulled into Iiyama station and two slightly sheepish boys alighted.
 Big hugs from mum and a reprimand, “hand your phones to me please – no arguments!”

-As we walked inside Lodge Nagano we were greeted by a roar of laughter.
-Handing me a welcoming red wine, my friends (jokingly) admonished my boys for their actions.
+Handing me a welcoming red wine, one of my friends (jokingly) admonished my boys for their actions.

 “How could you put your mum through such an ordeal?”

 It felt good to finally have a little support, but most of all to see friendly faces from Brisbane.
 It was all quite relaxing until my lads piped up saying they were hungry.
 The bento meal was about seven hours ago.

 Of course, no restaurants would be open at this time of night for a feed!

 A couple of lodge employees – including the lovely Bonnie (who happens to be the girlfriend of an old work colleague – small world right!?) kindly allowed us to raid the kitchen supplies.
 Peanut paste on toast our very un-Japanese meal for our first night in Nozawa!